Yo-omega/net_calculator/README.md

-# Net Calculator
+# Net Tool

-Net Calculator is a command-line tool for advanced network calculations and subnet analysis.
+Net Tool is a command-line utility for advanced network calculations and subnet analysis.
 It helps network engineers, students, and IT professionals quickly determine network/broadcast addresses, usable IP ranges, perform subnetting, and generate routing table entries.

 ## Features